domohuhn/units/README.md

     * sin, cos, tan for angles
     * exp, log for dimensionless quantities
     * pow, sqrt if the resulting powers are integers (e.g. si::meter sqrt(si::square_meter))
-* Printing of the types and units
+* Printing of the types and units with to_string, cout<< and libfmt!
 * Seamless integration with std::chrono
 * Fully functional in C++11
 * [High quality error messages!](https://godbolt.org/z/1hdo1954h)